Consensys/doc.quorum-key-manager/docs/Concepts/Stores.md

 ## Stores

-A store is a Quorum Key Manager (QKM) component that interfaces with an underlying secure system storage (such as HashiCorp Vault, Azure Key Vault, and AWS KMS) to perform crypto-operations.
+A store is a Quorum Key Manager (QKM) component that interfaces with an underlying secure system storage (such as HashiCorp Vault, Azure Key Vault, or AWS KMS) to perform crypto-operations.

 You can configure a store using a [store manifest](../HowTo/Use-Manifest-File.md#store-manifest).